rusty1s/RSScene/README.md

 # RSScene

-`RSScene` inherits from `SKScene` by adding a game logic loop to the runtime of a scene. `RSScene` distinguishs between a rendering loop (fps) and a loop, that calls game update logic (tps = ticks per seconds).
-Because games don't need to update its logic that often, the logic loop typically runs much slower than the rendering loop.
+`RSScene` inherits from `SKScene` by adding a game logic loop to the runtime of a scene. `RSScene` distinguishs between a rendering loop (fps) and a loop, that calls game update logic.
+The logic loop typically runs much slower than the rendering loop, because games don't need to update its logic that often.
 This guarantees great performance for all kind of games!

 ## Usage

 1. Let your scene implementation inherits from `RSScene` instead of `SKScene`.
-2. Set the logic loop rate (called `tps` = ticks per seconds) in `didMoveToView`, e.g. `self.tps = 10`.
+2. Set the logic loop rate, called `tps` (ticks per seconds), e.g. `self.tps = 10`.
-3. You can display the actual tps of your scene by writing `self.showsTPS = true`, suitable for debugging.
+3. You can display the current tps of your scene by writing `self.showsTPS = true`, suitable for debugging.
 4. Update your game logic in `updateGameLogic(currentTime: NSTimeInterval)`.

 **Info:** When overriding your scene methods `didMoveToView`, `willMoveFromView` or `update`, you need to call its super methods first!